Effective as of: 07.01.2017

 Other Services: Other faculty services, such as public and professional service are expected of all faculty as part of their normal service to the University without expectation of earning TCPs.

 Outside Commitments: Professional consultancy work outside the University, either paid or unpaid, provides valuable experience to the faculty, particularly when the experience gained can be brought into the classroom and discussed as examples of real‐world problems and solution methods.
-However, fulltime faculty members’ primary commitment must be to the University.
+However, full-time faculty members’ primary commitment must be to the University.
 Under no conditions may outside consultancy work affect the quality and quantity of service expected of and provided by the faculty members.
 Furthermore, such commitments should be limited in time to no more than 1 day per week.
-Moreover, faculty engaging in such activities must make sure that they do not violate University’s policies.
+Moreover, faculty engaging in such activities must make sure that they do not violate University’s conflict-of-interest policies.